 - Suggest opportunities for professional recognition and research support to Assistant and Associate Professors.

 - Support the Department Chair in the preparation of faculty nominations for prestigious appointments, named scholar appointments, national and international academy memberships, prizes and awards.

 - Organize information sessions for faculty members, in collaboration with the departmental Business Manager, on grant opportunities, proposal writing, grant administration, etc.

-- Administer the mentoring program for specialized faculty (which has yet to be developed).
+- Coordinate the mentoring program for specialized faculty (which has yet to be developed).

 - Inform postdocs about career development resources for academia, industry and government.

 - Attend meetings of the Executive Committee occasionally to report on faculty related matters.